edjafarov/grail/readme.md

-# grail - simple React based isomorphic apps framework
+# Grail - simple React based isomorphic apps framework

+With Grail you will need to write frontend code only and you can use ANY backend you like.
+Grail plays nice with any API - java, python or ruby.

 ##install